 Virtual Fundraising Ideas for Animal Shelters and Humane Societies

-Many of these animal rescue fundraisers can be run as virtual or hybrid events during COVID.
-Our online and virtual fundraising platform makes it easy with powerful tools like:- a live stream studio
+Many of these animal rescue fundraisers can be run as virtual or hybrid events.
+Our online and virtual fundraising platform makes it easy with powerful tools like:

 - text to donate and support for e-wallets like Google Pay and Apple Pay